casbin/casbin-website/docs/Effector.md

 id: effector
 title: Effector
 ---
-## Effector

-Effect is the result for a policy rule.

-And the Effector is the interface for Casbin effectors.
+Effect is the result of a policy rule.
+And the ```Effector``` is the interface for Casbin effectors.

 ### `MergeEffects()`